-To generate the training pairs, the CAVE dataset\footnote{\url{https://cave.cs.columbia.edu/repository/Multispectral}} \citep{CAVE} is used, which contains 32 images of real-world materials and objects.
+Two kinds of images are considered: hyperspectral images (HSI) and color images.
+For HSI, the CAVE dataset\footnote{\url{https://cave.cs.columbia.edu/repository/Multispectral}} \cite{CAVE} is used for training.
 Specifically, we randomly select 20 images to generate the training pairs.
-The original size of each image is $512\times512\times31$, and we crop 2500 overlapping patches with a size of $64\times64\times31$.
-After rotating and flipping, the total number of training patch pairs is augmented to 20000.
-Additionally, seven HSI datasets are used for testing, including the remaining 10 images in the CAVE dataset, 10 images with a size of $512\times512\times31$ from ICVL dataset \citep{ICVL}, Washington DC Mall data\footnote{\url{https://engineering.purdue.edu/~biehl/MultiSpec/hyperspectral.html}} with a size of $200\times200\times152$, PaviaU data\footnote{\url{https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes}} with a size of $340\times340\times70$, Urban data \citep{Urban}, Indian Pines data and a real HSI dataset\footnote{\url{https://github.com/ColinTaoZhang/HSIDwRD}} in \citep{Hyperspectral-image-denoising-with-realistic-data}.
-The first 4 testing datasets are used for synthetic HSI denoising experiments, and the last two datasets are used for real HSI denoising.
+We crop 2500 overlapping patches of size $64\times64\times31$.
+After rotating and flipping, the total number of training patch pairs is increased to 20000.
+Additionally, six image datasets are used for testing, including the remaining 10 images in the CAVE dataset; 10 images of size $512\times512\times31$ from ICVL dataset \cite{ICVL}; the Washington DC Mall data\footnote{\url{https://engineering.purdue.edu/~biehl/MultiSpec/hyperspectral.html}} of size $200\times200\times152$; the PaviaU data\footnote{\url{https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes}} of size $340\times340\times70$; and the Urban data \cite{Urban} and Indian Pines data.
+The first four testing datasets are used for synthetic image denoising experiments, and the last two datasets are used for real image denoising.
+For color images, the BSDS dataset \footnote{\url{https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/}} is used for training and testing.
+The images used for training are cropped into small patches of size $64\times 64\times 3$ and the total number of training patches is 32000.
+Ten images from the rest of the dataset are used for testing.

-Firstly, we generate five kinds of complex noise for synthetic experiments.
-Note that only the noise in case 1 is used to generate the paired ``clean/noisy" training patches.
+First, we generate five kinds of complex noise for synthetic experiments.
+Note that only the noise from case 1 is used to generate the paired ``clean/noisy" training patches.
 In the testing stage, the pairs generated by all five types of noise are used.
-The details of the generation process of noisy HSIs are as follows:
+The details of the noisy image generation process are as follows:

-\textbf{Case 1} (\textit{Gaussian + Impulse}): Each band in HSI is corrupted with Gaussian noise, and the noise level is randomly selected from [10,70].
-The number of selected bands with additional impulse noise are 10, 10, 40, and 20 for CAVE, ICVL, DC, and PaviaU, respectively.
-The ratio of impulse noise ranges from [0.1,0.5].
+\textbf{Case 1} (\textit{Gaussian + Impulse}): Each band in the image is corrupted with Gaussian noise, and the noise level is uniformly selected from the range [10,70].
+The number of bands corrupted with additional impulse noise is 10, 10, 40, and 20 for CAVE, ICVL, DC, and PaviaU, respectively.
+The impulse noise ratio ranges from 0.1 to 0.5.

-\textbf{Case 2} (\textit{Gaussian + Stripe}): All the settings are the same as in Case 1, except that the stripe noise is substituted for the impulse noise.
-The ratio of the stripes ranges from [0.05,0.2].
+\textbf{Case 2} (\textit{Gaussian + Stripe}): All the settings are the same as in Case 1, except that stripe noise is used instead of impulse noise.
+The stripes noise ratio ranges from 0.05 to 0.2.